iamvishalsehgal/DEAssignmnent2/README.md

 To connect to Jupyter Lab (Spark App and Driver) run: `sudo docker logs spark-driver-app`

+1st pipeline: batch data processing pipeline
+2nd pipeline: stream data processing pipeline
+    - we are using KAFKA to produce and consume data (1st run admin, then start notebook, then run producer and in the end run consumer)
+    - check spark jobs by accessing it on YOUR_VM:4040/jobs/

 Data has been taken from:
 https://www.kaggle.com/datasets/nathanlauga/nba-games/data (still APA references to be added)